-The majority of proceeds from solar Project Bonds have financed greenfield projects, as both rating agencies and investors are comfortable with the low construction risk involved for solar projects.
+Many Project Bonds have financed greenfield projects, as both rating agencies and investors are comfortable with the low construction risk involved for solar projects.
 Also, the construction period is generally short, thus negative carry can be more easily mitigated.
 Project Bonds issued to refinance operating solar projects have also been successfully placed.